NoxHarmonium/moussaka-client/README.md

 #### Installing

-It can be used directly in a node application or in the browser as a global object.
+It can be used directly in a node application or in the browser.

 ##### In Node: